dhall-lang/dhall-lang/standard/binary.md

 ### `Optional`

-Empty `Optional` literals only store their type:
+Empty `Optional` literals using the legacy `List`-like syntax only store their
+type:

     encode-1.0(T₀) = T₁